zack-bitcoin/MerkleTrie/README.md

 Merkle Trie

-the goal of this project is to have a merkel tree on the hard drive for a blockchain.
+the goal of this project is to:
+1) have a merkel tree on the hard drive
-It remembers fixed size pieces of data.
-You can choose the size of data in the .app file when you use rebar to include this library.
+2) the root hash of a trie is deterministicly derived from the contents, order doesn't matter.
+3) the keys to access are integers increasing from 0.
+4) the data being stored is fixed size.

 Install process: